Jaime Riveros: Everton

 In 2008, he joined Everton and helped the team to win Torneo Apertura, being a key player during the campaign.

 Retirement

-In November 2011 he played his last professional match with CD Palestino against Unión San Felipe.
+In November 2011 he played in his last professional match with CD Palestino against Unión San Felipe.

 Managerial career

 In 2014, Riveros became Deportes Santa Cruz coach.

 International career

-He has played for seven different clubs and has been called up to the national team.
+He has played for seven different clubs and had been called up to the national team.
 He made his national team debut on 4 January 1997, against Armenia.
 He represented his country at the Copa América 1997 playing in two games.